The Web Health

 Abdominal cavity

-A tummy tuck, also known as a tummy tuck, occurs when you focus on bringing your body into your spine.
-This type of stretch works for stability and range, and is most effective when considered as a dynamic part of your breathing.
+A tummy tuck, also known as a tummy tuck, occurs when you focus on bringing your body into your spine; this type of stretch works for stability and range, and is most effective when considered as a dynamic part of your breathing.

-Studies have shown that it is more effective than stretching the extensors of the spine and transversus abdominis.
+Studies have shown it is more effective than stretching the extensors of the spine and transversus abdominis.

 Exercise for core stability